 Bumblebees are sensitive to many insecticides and therefore they work quite well with greenhouses that employ the use of beneficial insects.
 The cost of using bumblebees for pollination is more than offset by the better job they do.
 Actually, the labor to manually pollinate probably costs more than the bumblebee hive.
 In addition to the labor savings, when using bumblebees growers report more complete pollination and fruit, larger fruit, and better quality fruit.
 There are three sizes of hives currently available .
 Class "C" hives are for greenhouses up to 5,000 sq.ft. , providing approximately 3 to 5 weeks of service.
 Growers with green houses from 5,000 to to 15,000 sq.ft. should purchase a Class "B" hive and expect to get 6 to 8 weeks of service from it.
 Growers with 15,000 sq.ft. to half an acre of greenhouses should purchase a Class "A" hive and expect to get 12 to 16 weeks of service from it.
 Hives must be ordered by Monday or Wednesday, 12 noon eastern time.
 They should arrive in the same week on Wednesday or Friday respectively.

 They should be ordered once flowers on the first cluster are opening on most of the plants in the greenhouse.
-Contact us on how you can implement bumblebees in your greenhouse.
+Contact us to learn about our bee supplies for sale and how to implement these systems for your own bee pollinated crops.